School of Health Sciences

 Research Summary

 My research interests focus on parental emergency department attendance for common childhood illnesses.
-My expertise lies in predictive work with parents of emergency department attenders and an… read more
+Currently, my work surrounds systematic reviews of parental decision making to seek care at the… read more

 Recent Publications

-• PUGH P, HEMINGWAY P, CHRISTIAN M and HIGGINBOTTOM G, 2023.
-Key stakeholders’ perspectives on the development of an early dietary phosphate self-management strategy for children and young people with chronic kidney disease stages 1-3: A Modified Delphi Consensus Process.: Submitted July 2023 Nutrition.
+• PUGH P, HEMINGWAY P, CHRISTIAN M and HIGGINBOTTOM G, 2024.
+Key stakeholders’ perspectives on the development of an early dietary phosphate self-management strategy for children and young people with chronic kidney disease stages 1-3: A Modified Delphi Consensus Process.
+Journal of Human Nutrition and Dietetics.
+(In Press.)

 • WHITLEY GA, HEMINGWAY P, LAW GR and SIRIWARDENA AN, 2022.
 Improving ambulance care for children suffering acute pain: a qualitative interview study.
 BMC Emergency Medicine.
 22(96),